-Fusedmarc will represent Lithuania in the 2017 Eurovision Song Contest with the song Rain of Revolution.
+Fusedmarc will represent Lithuania at the 2017 Eurovision Song Contest.

 Earlier this year Lithuania's national broadcaster LRT held a marathon national selection which started at the beginning of January and lasted until the middle of March.
 The band Fusedmarc were the winners and will represent Lithuania in the 2017 Eurovision Song Contest with Rain of Revolution.